 There are several equivalent ways to parameterize the tensor structure of the $HZZ$ interaction in an effective Lagrangian.
 In this work, we use the Higgs Characterisation (HC) framework~\cite{hc}, which provides a convenient and gauge-invariant description of possible $CP$-even and $CP$-odd admixtures in the Higgs sector.
 The effective Lagrangian for the interaction of scalar and pseudoscalar Higgs states with the $Z$ boson has the following form:

 where $Z_{\mu\nu}$ denotes the field-strength tensor and $\tilde{Z}^{\mu\nu}$ its dual.
-The parameter $\psi_{CP}$ is the $CP$-mixing angle, equal to zero in the SM.
+The parameter $\psi_{CP}$ is the $CP$-mixing angle, equal to zero in the SM, $\Lambda$ is the BSM physics energy scale.
 The first term in Eq.~\ref{eq:Lagrangian} corresponds to the SM $HZZ$ vertex, the second term represents a $CP$-even tensor contribution with coupling $\kappa_{HZZ}$, and the last term encodes a $CP$-odd tensor component proportional to $\kappa_{AZZ}$.

 A more conventional notation introduces the parameter $\tilde{c}_{ZZ}$, in terms of which the $CP$-violating part of the effective Lagrangian can be expressed as

 where $g_1 = 0.358$ and $g_2 = 0.648$ are the electroweak gauge couplings, and $v$ denotes the vacuum expectation value of the Higgs field.
 The $\psi_{CP}$ values are subsequently converted to $\tilde{c}_{ZZ}$ for the comparison with other analyses.